utopia-foss/utopia/doc/usage/eval/animations.rst

         hlpr.register_animation_update(update)

-Ok, so the following things happened:
+The following things changed:

-    * ``update`` function defined
+    * an ``update`` function was defined,
-    * ``update`` function passed to helper via ``register_animation_update``
+    * the ``update`` function was passed to the helper via ``register_animation_update``, and
-    * Plot function marked ``supports_animation``.
+    * the plot function was marked as ``supports_animation``.

 .. autoclass:: dantro.plot_creators.PlotHelper
   :members: register_animation_update

 There are a few things to look out for:
-    * In order for the animation update actually being used, the feature needs to be enabled in the plot configuration.
-The behaviour of the animation is controlled via the ``animation`` key; in it, set the ``enabled`` flag.
+    * In order for the animation update to actually be used, the feature needs to be enabled in the plot configuration.
+The behaviour of the animation is controlled via the ``animation`` key; in it, set the entry ``enabled: true``.
-    * While whatever happens before the registration of the animation function is also executed, the animation update function should be build such as to also include the initial frame of the animation.
-This is to allow the plot function itself to be more flexible and the animation update not requiring to distinguish between initial frame and other frames.
+    * While whatever happens before the registration of the animation function is also executed, the animation update function should be built such as to also include the initial frame of the animation.
+This is to allow the plot function itself to be more flexible, and the animation update need not distinguish between initial frame and other frames.
     * The animation update function is expected to be a so-called Python Generator, thus using the yield keyword.
 For more information, have a look `here <https://wiki.python.org/moin/Generators>`_.
-    * The file extension is taken care of by the ``PlotManager``, which is why it needs to be adjusted on the top level of the plot configuration, e.g. when storing the animation as a movie.
+    * The file extension is taken care of by the ``PlotManager``, which is why it needs to be adjusted at the top level of the plot configuration, e.g. when storing the animation as a movie.

-An example for an animation configuration is the following:
+Here is an example for an animation configuration:

 .. code-block:: yaml